inadarei/restagent/README.md

 RestAgent is an HTTP client library for PHP.
-Its primary goals are:
+Project's primary goals are:

-* to have elegant and simple API
+* Elegant and intuitive API.
-* be enjoyable to use
+* To be enjoyable to use.
-* provide rich set of functionality for RESTful interactions.
+* Providing rich set of functionality for RESTful interactions.

 RestAgent's API is inspired by the simplicity of the API in [https://github.com/visionmedia/superagent](SuperAgent) library for Node.js by TJ Holowaychuk.